quotient-im/Quaternion/README.md

 [the Dependencies Walker tool aka depends.exe](http://www.dependencywalker.com/) helps a lot in navigating the DLL hell - especially when you have a mixed 32/64-bit environment or have different versions of the same library scattered around.
-OpenSSL, in particular, is notoriously often dragged along by all kinds of software; and you may have other copies of Qt around which you didn't even know about - e.g., with CMake GUI.
+OpenSSL, in particular, is very often dragged along by all kinds of software; and you may have other copies of Qt around which you didn't even know about - e.g., with CMake GUI.
 Entries in PATH for such programs may lead to the operating system choosing those bundled libraries instead of those you